juliosong/blog/_posts/2020-12-04-early-Chinese-textbooks-part2.md

 **Note:** Up till early 20th century, the spoken language and the (official) written language in China were in fact two separate language varieties.
 People spoke Early Modern Chinese (16th–19th centuries) but wrote in mid-to-late [Old Chinese](https://en.wikipedia.org/wiki/Old_Chinese) (8th–3th centuries B.C.E.), aka [Classical Chinese](https://en.wikipedia.org/wiki/Classical_Chinese) (文言文).
 {: .notice--info}

-Second, Marshman tries to squash Chinese into the Indo-European grammatical framework and frequently confuses morphosyntactic and semantic concepts.
+Second, Marshman tries to squash Chinese into the Indo-European grammatical framework and frequently confuses formal and conceptual concepts.
 For instance, in the section entitled "Of the tenses" he writes:
 > In the standard writings of the Chinese are to be traced Five Tenses evidently distinct from each other; the Aorist, the Present tense, the Perfect, the Past connected with time, and the Future. (*Elements*, p.431)

 Statements like this make Chinese sound akin to European languages, when in fact "tenses" in the former and those in the latter are totally different things.
-In order not to mislead the uninitiated, I think the author should have made it clear that he was merely using "tense" (and other similar Indo-European terms) for Chinese on a semantic level---there are tense-like **meanings** in the language (well, basically in any human language) but no **formal** tools to mark them.
-But okay, this might be too demanding for a 19th-century textbook... 😅
+In order not to mislead the uninitiated, I think the author should have made it clear that he was merely using "tense" (and other similar Indo-European terms) for Chinese on a conceptual level---there are tense-like **concepts** in the language, of course, as in every other human language, but there are no **formal** tools to mark them, nor do they play any role in syntactic rules.
+But okay, such a strict distinction between semantics and syntax might be too futuristic for a 19th-century textbook. 😅

 Third, I've come across quite a few "Indo-European-supremacist" remarks in the syntax part of the book.
 For instance, the author described European languages as more "cultivated" several times (e.g., on p.371) and once also termed inflectional languages like Sanskrit and Greek as "highly polished" (p.405).
 This probably was part of the general atmosphere back in early 19th century, but considering the book is still influential now (e.g., it has a 2013 [new edition](https://www.cambridge.org/core/books/elements-of-chinese-grammar/AC053835CE2E9116B0432332F6DB916A)), I worry that it may accidentally (re)sow discrimination among linguistically inexperienced readers.